 - Additives.
 Our opinion is that less is more in this case.
 We choose not to include products manufactured with PG (Propylene Glycol) or VG (Vegetable Glycerin).
 We prefer products that contain essential oils and terpenes as flavors and MCT (Medium Chain Triglycerides) from coconuts if an additive is needed to improve taste, consistently, or bioavailability.
 We try to avoid products with emulsifies and preservatives, but when necessary we look for natural, plant-based versions.

 - Terpene profiles.
 Terpenes (and terpenoids) are aromatic organic compounds found in many plants.
 Plants developed terpenes to ward off herbivores that might eat them and to attract helpful predators and pollinators.
 Industrial hemp and other forms of cannabis have naturally high levels of terpenes.
 They contribute to “The Entourage Effect.”
 A 2011 paper by neurologist and researcher Ethan Russo described the way cannabinoids and terpenes work together to boost and modulate the effects of one another in the body’s endocannabinoid system (ECS).
 Russo and the other researchers helped reveal how cannabinoids (like CBD) and terpenes can synergistically interact with the ECS to provide healthful benefits.
-The difference between a Sativa and an Indica cannabis plant is the terpene profile in the strain.
-Myrcene, for instance, can induce sleepiness and provide anti-inflammatory, and analgesic (anti-pain) effects.
-Limonene, on the other hand, is an energizing anti-depressant.
 They give industrial hemp and other cannabis plants their natural flavor.
-In the same paper by Dr. Russo it was revealed that terpenes “could produce synergy with respect to treatment of pain, inflammation, depression, anxiety, addiction, (other conditions), and fungal and bacterial infections.”
 The essential oils revolution has brought with it scientific research and awareness of the benefits of terpenes and aromatherapy.
-Nearly all the major terpenes in industrial hemp and other cannabis plants are either analgesic or anti-inflammatory.
+Nearly all the major terpenes in industrial hemp and other cannabis plants can help general well-being.
 Different terpene profiles can offer variety in taste and wellness benefits.
 We chose several products that add additional terpenes to simulate popular medical cannabis flavors or to provide more focused wellness attributes.

 - Potency.
 We strive to provide a variety of products with a variety of CBD concentrations to meet your needs.
 They vary from as little as 1-2 mg of CBD per vaporizer draw all the way up to 50 mg per dose in tinctures or oils.
 See our dosing guide to help you determine how to start using CBD to meet your needs.